 Click here for our hands-on tutorial of the free web version of WorldCat!

 Google Scholar is... an easy tool to search that quickly finds citations (and often full-text) to online scholarly articles, books, and web resources with a minimum of fuss.
-Advanced Search options (click the black arrow inside Google Scholar's search box) can be very useful.
+Advanced Search options can be very useful (click on Menu lines in top left corner).
 If accessing from off-campus, log into your Google account and change your settings for your library to be Iowa State University (pick the View It option) for seamless linking between Google Scholar results and items owned by our Library.
 Google Scholar also includes useful citation counts for some materials, helping you gauge an item's potential impact on your research field.

 Google Scholar is not... the best choice for all subjects nor as flexible as subject-focused research indexes.
 Also not the only source to use when comprehensive research results are needed.
 Bear in mind it searches online materials only, much of which (books, for example) may not be full-text online.